 THE DAVIDOFF ART INITIATIVE

 The Altos de Chavón School of Design and world-renowned organization, Davidoff, are joining forces in the development of an international artist in residency program under the scope of the “Davidoff Art Initiative.”
-This project will mark the beginning of a new chapter in the history of Altos de Chavón, and of art in the Dominican Republic and will host the visit of visual artists for a period of ten weeks.
+This project marked the beginning of a new chapter in the history of Altos de Chavón, and of art in the Dominican Republic and hosted the visit of visual artists for a period of ten weeks.